 | TASK (n=5) | -8% | Minor scope drift, but usually recoverable |

-CONSTRAINTS is the single most important band for coding.
-"Must handle null inputs, must use async/await, must be thread-safe, must not use deprecated APIs, must include error messages with stack traces" — these constraints alone account for most of the quality difference between amateur and production-grade code.
+CONSTRAINTS is the most important band for coding.
+Rules like “Must handle null inputs, must use async/await, must be thread-safe, must not use deprecated APIs, must include error messages with stack traces” make the biggest difference.
+These rules alone separate amateur code from production-grade code.

 {